-If they pass all correctness tests (i.e. if the resulting output logs are consistent with the definition of the corresonding broadcast abstraction), they will be tested for throughput, i.e. the total number of messages delivered by all processes per second.
+If they pass all correctness tests (i.e. if the resulting output logs are consistent with the definition of the corresonding broadcast abstraction), they will be tested for performance in terms of throughput, i.e. the total number of messages delivered by all processes per second.
 When testing throughput, no artificial network artifacts (such as packet loss or reordering) or process delays/crashes will be simulated.